department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/staff-facing/st-louis/pilot-feedback/session-notes/session-notes.md

 MSA 1: n/a<br>
 MSA 2: No change.<br>
 MSA 3: Frustrates the veterans that don’t want to do it.
 The more tech savvy veterans like it.<br>
 MSA 4: More veterans dislike it.
-Only about 20% of their patients like it.
+Only about 20% of their patients like it.<br>
+MSA 5: n/a

 **Have Veterans reported any specific check-in feedback to you?**